Skip to main content

 • Frequent equipment failures or unusually high energy bills

 These symptoms often point to underlying design errors rather than simple maintenance issues.
+If you notice these problems, consider learning about how to identify signs of construction defects in your home for additional guidance.

 Why These Defects Occur